vincent-margiotta/dotfiles/README.md

 # Non-sophisticated Dotfile Management

-Manage my dotfiles in a sane, straight-forward fashion.
+Manages my dotfiles in a sane, straight-forward fashion.
 Please feel free to copy/fork this repository and any configuration files you find within it.
-There are no secrets or sensitive data, but there are a number of functions I've found useful.
+There are no secrets or sensitive data contained within.

 ## Usage

-The linking mechanism is intentionally narrowly scoped.
-The following are true:
+The linking mechanism is narrowly scoped.
+The following are true upon linking:

 * Will convert all instances of the prefix `dot-` to `.`
 * Will create parent directories as necessary
 * Will link only one dotfile per invocation
 * Will link only regular files
-* Will link relative to the value the `$DOTFILE_TARGET` or `$HOME` environment variabes
+* Will link relative to the `$DOTFILE_TARGET` or `$HOME` environment variables
-* Will overwrite existing links
+* Will always overwrite existing links
-* Will remove the top-most directory the filepath
+* Will remove the first directory from the filepath of the dotfile

 Suppose your repository looks like the following: